spacecakes/arboreal/readme.md

 Website originally made as a CSS and HTML excercise and is my first website created from scratch.

 ##Design choices
-I wanted a lively, playful look with nice colors.
-The look *does not* match the business-y corporation it's intended for, but since this wasn't a design assignment I decided to go for my own look and view the content as placeholders.
+I wanted a lively, playful look with vivid colors.
+The look *does not* match the business-y corporation it's intended for, but since this wasn't a graphic design assignment I decided to go for my own look and view the content merely as placeholders.

 It uses a (sticky) menubar on top, parallax scrolling and is fully responsive.
+Subtle use of animation to make some parts a little more interesting and playful.

 ##Validation
 The website validates with the exception of a few experimental, but non-critical features.
 I decided to keep these because they do not affect the experience poorly in any way.
 Instead, they provide tiny benefits in browsers that do support it: a sticky menubar and background blur (in Safari).

+*Everything else is fully functional and properly validates*.

 ###Errors
 ```